Timm Rosenbach

 Timm Lane Rosenbach (born October 27, 1966) is an American college football coach and former professional gridiron football player.
+He is the co-offensive coordinator and wide receivers coach for California Polytechnic State University, San Luis Obispo, a position he has held since 2024.
 Rosenbach was the head football coach at Adams State University in Alamosa, Colorado, taking the position at the Division II school in December 2014 and remaining there until he resigned in December 2017 to become the offensive coordinator at Montana.
 He played from 1989 until 1995 in the National Football League (NFL) and the Canadian Football League (CFL).
 Rosenbach attended Washington State University and was selected in the first round of the 1989 NFL supplemental draft.

 Rosenbach became a coach after his retirement from the NFL, and he was hired in 1999 by NAIA school St. Ambrose University to be its quarterbacks coach.
 He has since gone on to work at other schools, including spending four years at his alma mater as its quarterbacks coach.

-Early years
+Early life

 Born in Everett, Washington, Rosenbach's father Lynn was a high school and college football coach, and the family lived in a number of locations.
 While Lynn was an assistant coach for three seasons at the University of Montana in Missoula, Timm attended Hellgate High School for two years.
 Lynn was hired by the athletic department at Washington State University in 1983, and the family moved that summer to Pullman; Rosenbach attended Pullman High School for two years and graduated in 1985.
 Although a quarterback as a sophomore at Hellgate, he was a halfback during his first season in Pullman, then returned to quarterback for the Greyhounds as a senior.
 He was also nationally ranked in the javelin throw.

 College career

 After high school, Rosenbach played college football in Pullman for the hometown Washington State Cougars.
 He redshirted in 1985 and played three seasons, 1986 through 1988.
 Rosenbach led the nation in passing efficiency his junior year in 1988 under head coach Dennis Erickson.
 Following Erickson's departure after two seasons for Miami in early 1989, Rosenbach skipped his fifth-year senior season on the Palouse to enter the NFL supplemental draft.
-He finished seventh in the 1988 Heisman Trophy voting.
+He was seventh in the 1988 Heisman Trophy voting.